Brendan Donovan Player Props: Cardinals vs. White Sox

 Brendan Donovan At The Plate

-- In 17 games this year (22.1%), Donovan has picked up an RBI, and in seven of those games (9.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 21.8% of his games this season, Donovan has had at least one RBI.
+He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.